‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Vagabond (2019)

-This action drama has been filmed overseas in locations such as Morocco and Portugal, one of the major reasons contributing towards its high budget.
+This action drama has been filmed overseas in locations such as Morocco and Portugal, one of the major reasons contributing towards its high budget to make it one of the most expensive Korean dramas to air.
 The series stars Bae Suzy, Lee Seung-gi and Shin Sung-rok in lead roles as well.

 Synopsis: Cha Dal-gun (Lee) aspires to become a renowned stuntman while taking care of his nephew, but ends up pursuing the mystery behind a plane crash with National Intelligent operative Go Hae-ri (Bae).
 Apparently, his nephew was on the plane too and later Dal-gun spots a suspicious man by chance who was also on the same flight.